 The easiest way to find the median and the mode is to first sort each group of measurements in order, from the smallest to the largest.
 Here are the values sorted in order:

 The median is a value at the midpoint of the group.
 More explicitly, exactly half of the values in the group are smaller than the median, and the other half of the values in the group are greater than the median.
 If there are an odd number of measurements, the median is simply equal to the middle value of the group, when the values are arranged in ascending order.
 If there are an even number of measurements (as here), the median is equal to the mean of the two middle values (again, when the values are arranged in ascending order).
 For the "without compost" group, the median is equal to the mean of the values of the 3rd and 4th values, which happen to be 4 and 5:

-Notice that, by definition, three of the values (3, 4, and 4) are below the median, and the other three values (5, 6, and 8) are above the median.
-What is the median of the "with compost" group?
+Notice that, by definition, three of the values (3, 4, and 4) are less than the median, and the other three values (5, 6, and 8) are greater than the median.
+What is the median of the "with compost" group